 2. PURPOSE

 Briefly explain what purpose the Technical Advisor will fulfil.
-What would be the general goal of the Technical Advisor personnel?
+What would be the general goal of the Technical Advisor?
 What role is the Technical Advisor expected to perform?
-The purpose represents the impact you are seeking to achieve through the Technical Advisor personnel.
+The purpose represents the impact you are seeking to achieve through the Technical Advisor.
 The purpose should be tailored for each context and specific support.
 To note, the Technical Advisor can be positioned to lead, co-lead with an in-country colleague, or support/coach an in-country colleague to lead on the activities.

 3. SCOPE OF DUTIES AND RESPONSIBILITIES: Technical Advisor (Name, Organization)